-When growing limes in a container indoors, the most common mistake made by newcomers is not giving enough light, especially during the winter months.
+When growing limes in a container indoors, the most common mistake made by newcomers is not giving enough light, especially during the winter.

-Keep the plant in a sunny area and away from any frequently opened doors.
+Keep the plant in a sunny area away from frequently opened doors.
 Additionally, keep them away from heat registers.

 5. Fertilize Your Lime Plants